 Spend some time on Spotify (or Apple Music, or YouTube) listening to things.
 Go hear things you like.
 Most of all, don’t be bothered by the old guy with the score glaring at you, the people in suits trying to be seen, or the folks yawning and coughing and generally not connecting at all.
 Remember that you have done your homework and you have as much of a right to be there, and as much of an intellectual right to have an opinion on the experience, as anyone else in the room.

 Do not be intimidated by the pretentious suits, the grumpy old people, and the exhausting air of general self-importance that tends to hang over these shows.
 The classical music performance environment can genuinely seem like a machine specifically designed to keep you from making achieving any kind of real emotional attachment to what is being played on stage, but it doesn’t have to be.
 I think if you ignore it it will go away, and on the best nights you always realize that it’s just a music show and the joy and rapture can just wash over you.

 After I originally posted this I realized I forgot about something that the PSO has been doing just in the last couple of years that is super good for newer audience members.
 On many nights after the main show they will do a short, smaller chamber performance in Heinz Hall for whoever feels like staying an extra twenty minutes to see it.

-It would not be an understatement to say that some of the most interesting music of the year happens in these post-concert performances.
-They play stuff you don't get to hear a lot, and you also get to move up closer to the performers and really engage with them face to face.
+It would not be hyperbolic to say that some of the most interesting music of the year happens in these post-concert performances.
+They play stuff you don’t get to hear a lot, and you also get to move up closer to the performers and really engage with them face to face.
 One time the guest conductor even played clarinet in one of these pieces.
 That was dope.

 So anyway, stick around for these.
 You will not regret it.